Boeing KC-135 Stratotanker: Engine retrofits

-All KC-135s were originally equipped with Pratt & Whitney J57-P-59W turbojet engines, which produced 10000 lbf of thrust dry, and approximately 13000 lbf of thrust wet.
+All KC-135s were originally equipped with Pratt & Whitney J57-P-59W turbojet engines, which produced 10000 lbf of thrust dry, and about 13000 lbf of thrust wet.
 Wet thrust is achieved through the use of water injection on takeoff, as opposed to "wet thrust" when used to describe an afterburning engine.
 670 USgal of water are injected into the engines over the course of three minutes.
 The water is injected into the inlet and the diffuser case in front of the combustion case.
 The water cools the air in the engine to increase its density; it also reduces the turbine gas temperature, which is a primary limitation on many jet engines.
-This allows the use of more fuel for proper combustion and creates more thrust for short periods of time, similar in concept to "War Emergency Power" in a piston-engined aircraft.
+This allows the use of more fuel for proper combustion and creates more thrust for short periods of time, similar in concept to "war emergency power" in a piston-engined aircraft.

-A nose-on view of several re-engined KC-135R aircraft taxiing prior to takeoff.
-The new engines are CFM56-2 high-bypass turbofans.
+A nose-on view of several re-engined KC-135R aircraft taxiing prior to takeoff: The new engines are CFM56-2 high-bypass turbofans.

-In the 1980s, the first modification program retrofitted 157 Air Force Reserve (AFRES) and Air National Guard (ANG) tankers with the Pratt & Whitney TF33-PW-102 turbofan engines from 707 airliners retired in the late 1970s and early 1980s.
+In the 1980s, the first modification program retrofitted 157 Air Force Reserve (AFR) and Air National Guard (ANG) tankers with the Pratt & Whitney TF33-PW-102 turbofan engines, from 707 airliners retired in the late 1970s and early 1980s.
 The modified tanker, designated the KC-135E, was 14% more fuel-efficient than the KC-135A and could offload 20% more fuel on long-duration flights.
-Only the KC-135E aircraft were equipped with thrust reversers for aborted takeoffs and shorter landing roll-outs.
+Only the KC-135E aircraft were equipped with thrust reversers for aborted takeoffs and shorter landing rollouts.

 The KC-135E fleet has since either been retrofitted as the R-model configuration or placed into long-term storage ("XJ"), as Congress has prevented the USAF from formally retiring them.
-The final KC-135E, tail number 56-3630, was delivered by the 101st Air Refueling Wing to the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis–Monthan Air Force Base in September 2009.
+The final KC-135E, tail number 56-3630, was delivered by the 101st Air Refueling Wing to the 309th Aerospace Maintenance and Regeneration Group at Davis–Monthan Air Force Base in September 2009.